stran9682/frankmocap-blender-addon/README.md

       + If body shape was created via shape key modification then the offset result from SnapToGroundPlane is stored.
 Armature must be in default pose for correct SnapToGroundPlane height offset calculation.
 + 20240418:
   + Fix rainbow texture dark areas at vertices 4146 and 6553
++ 20241127:
+  + Save custom properties when using "Export FBX" so that add-on can also be used for reimported SMPL-X FBX files
+  + Ensure valid shape key slider ranges so that add-on can also be used for reimported SMPL-X FBX files where initial range is [0, 1]
+  + Add new blend shape export option to FBX export for exporting only pose corrective blend shapes
+    + bakes current body shape and expression into mesh, keeps all pose correctives

 ## Contact
 + smplx-blender@tue.mpg.de